The Tax-Bill Provision That Would Cost Harvard Millions

 One interpretation of the provision’s lack of specificity is that the GOP has other goals.
 “I think it’s an effort to take away a bit of power” from prestigious colleges and universities, said Marybeth Gasman, a University of Pennsylvania education professor whose expertise includes fundraising and philanthropy.
 “There’s this anti-intellectualism in the GOP.
 They feel that a lot of the universities are bastions of liberalism.”
 The bill does indeed propose lots of new taxes that threaten to undermine the financial health of colleges and the students and faculty they serve.
 Some estimates indicate that the legislation—which would also eliminate the student-loan interest deduction and treat graduate-student tuition waivers as taxable income—would reduce benefits for higher education by more than $60 billion in the coming decade.

 It’s a contingency about which university leaders are growing increasingly nervous: Never before has the enactment of an endowment-reform proposal seemed so likely.
-I met, for example, with Harvard President Drew Faust for lunch the other week just hours after she’d testified against the tax bill before Congress and asked about her outlook on the legislation.
+One of us met, for example, with Harvard President Drew Faust for lunch the other week just hours after she’d testified against the tax bill before Congress and asked about her outlook on the legislation.
 Her consternation was palpable.

 The estimated $43 million that Harvard would have to pay in taxes annually might seem like pennies compared to its $37 billion endowment, but Faust says the financial burden would severely detract from its ability to support students and faculty through expenditures ranging from financial aid to medical research.
 “Harvard’s endowment is not locked away in some chest,” she said in a statement earlier this month, noting that endowment proceeds fund nearly 40 percent of the university’s operations.
 “It is at work in the world.”